alexanderlerch/pyACA/README.md

 Python scripts accompanying the book "An Introduction to Audio Content Analysis" (www.AudioContentAnlysis.org)

+This package comprises implementations of simple algorithms and features for audio content analysis.

 Please note that the provided code examples are only intended to showcase algorithmic principles – they are not suited to be used without parameter optimization and additional algorithmic tuning.
 More specifically,